Slow Cooker Taco Meat (Ground Beef)

 Instructions

 - Add the ground beef, salsa, garlic powder, cumin, paprika, chili powder and salt to a 6-quart slow cooker.
-Break the meat apart into small pieces and stir to combine with the other ingredients.

 - When done cooking, stir to recombine.
-Serve as-is for a wetter taco meat, or drain some or all of the liquid for a drier meat.
-Serve in with taco shells or warm tortillas and toppings of choice.
+Serve as-is for taco meat, or drain some or all of the liquid for a drier meat.

 Notes

-- Optional serving suggestions: 4-ingredient guacamole is a must in my option, and then the sky is the limit.
+- Optional Serving Suggestions: 4-ingredient guacamole is a must in my option, and then the sky is the limit.
 Hard taco shells, small flour or corn tortillas, or large tortillas for burritos.
 I love it in a taco bowl, too, with a side of my taco slaw.

-- If you’re worried about the grease, you have a couple of options.
+- Grease: If you’re worried about the grease, you have a couple of options.
 Using lean ground beef will make is so there is not excess grease to deal with.
 If using a higher fat ratio ground beef, you can leave it as is (fat equals flavor after all), or drain the liquid after cooking.
 Just don’t put the liquid down the drain as it contains fat.
 You can always add more salsa at the end of the meat ends up too dry.

-- The heat level of this taco meat will depend on the type of salsa and chili powder you use.
+- Spice-Level: The heat level of this taco meat will depend on the type of salsa and chili powder you use.
 For mild taco meat, use mild salsa and mild chili powder.
 For spicy taco meat, use spicy salsa and hot chili powder.

-- I tested this recipe with a number of different salsas, all of which worked well.
+- Salsa: I tested this recipe with a number of different salsas, all of which worked well.
 However, overall we preferred a “thick and chunky” style jarred salsa (Trader Joe’s and Muir Glen both make good organic options), or look for a store brand that doesn’t contain added sugar.

 I made this tonight and it was AMAZING!
 My hubby and kids had tacos and I made me a taco salad with Robyn’s chipotle honey vinaigrette.
 Robyn, you hit it out of the ball park once again.
 I have a very happy family with full tummies!
 And can we just talk about that vinaigrette?
 It is absolutely delicious.
 The salad dressing and the taco meat will be a staple in my kitchen.
 Thank you Robyn!